1920s: Social history

 The Roaring Twenties brought about several novel and highly visible social and cultural trends.
-These trends, made possible by sustained economic prosperity, were most visible in major cities like New York, Chicago, Paris, Berlin and London.
+These trends, made possible by sustained economic prosperity, were most visible in major cities like New York, Chicago, Paris, Berlin, and London.
 "Normalcy" returned to politics in the wake of hyper-emotional patriotism during World War I, jazz blossomed, and Art Deco peaked.
 For women, knee-length skirts and dresses became socially acceptable, as did bobbed hair with a finger wave or marcel wave.
 The women who pioneered these trends were frequently referred to as flappers.

-The era saw the large-scale adoption of automobiles, telephones, motion pictures, radio and household electricity, as well as unprecedented industrial growth, accelerated consumer demand and aspirations, and significant changes in lifestyle and culture.
-The media began to focus on celebrities, especially sports heroes and movie stars.
-Large baseball stadiums were built in major U.S. cities, in addition to palatial cinemas.
+The era saw the large-scale adoption of automobiles, telephones, motion pictures, radio, and household electricity, as well as unprecedented industrial growth, accelerated consumer demand and aspirations, and significant changes in lifestyle and culture, mostly in the urbanized areas of the Western World.
+The media became increasingly more important and began to focus on celebrities like sports heroes and movie stars and began to include women.
+Some film historians call this distribution of images and invention a "frenzy of the visible."
+Large baseball stadiums were built in major US cities, in addition to palatial cinemas.

-Most independent countries passed women's suffrage after 1918, especially as a reward for women's support of the war effort and endurance of its deaths and hardships.
+Many independent countries passed women's suffrage after 1918.
+Academics such as Arthur Marwick have argued that this occurred because countries wanted to reward the role women played on the home front.
+However, some scholars like Ellen Dubois have argued that this perspective is incorrect, pointing out some belligerent countries like Italy did not grant suffrage.
+Meanwhile, some countries like the Netherlands which did not participate in the war did grant suffrage to women.